Mental Health & Divorce in 2026: Coping Strategies, Emotional Recovery & Family Support

 📍 Children in co-parenting households reported higher resilience and emotional stability when parents maintained respectful communication.

-📍 Google search trends in 2025 show a 28% increase in “Pennsylvania divorce support groups,” highlighting the growing demand for community-based resources.
+📍 Recent Google search trends show a significant increase in searches for “Pennsylvania divorce support groups,” highlighting growing demand for community-based resources.

 📍 In 2025, search interest for ‘divorce therapy near me’ in Pennsylvania rose by 33%, indicating a strong shift toward localized online care.